jaldhar/100-days-of-code/log.md

 I am a quarter of the way through the 100 Days of Code challenge.

-Today I did two more sections of the Responsive Design course on grids and forms.
+Today I did two more sections of the Responsive Web Design course on grids and forms.
 I even implemented a fluid two-column layout of my own but you can't see it because I went back to the old layout to stay in sync with the course.